sheoranjs24/ToyFramework/README.md

  - Install fabric: `$ pip install fabric`
 2. Configuration:
  - Create a file 'nodes.txt' containing a list of all the nodes address (hostname or ipaddress).
- - Optionally create server-nodes.txt and client-nodes.txt contain list of server and client nodes respectively.
+ - Create server-nodes.txt and client-nodes.txt contain list of server and client nodes respectively.
  - Configure user, server_port and key_filename in fabfile.py.
 [Note: fabfile is configured to work with EmuLab.
 Change the config to work with other systems]
  - Note: Script files (.sh) used in fabfile.py assumes Ubuntu 14.04.
 If your OS is different, please make relevant changes to the script files.
 3. Execute the program: